 As challenges and benefits of Artificial Intelligence emerge - and regulations and laws are passed - the principles and pillars of responsible and trustworthy AI usage are evolving from idealistic objects and concerns to established standards.
 The OWASP AI Exchange Working Group is monitoring these changes and addressing the broader and more challenging considerations for all aspects of artificial intelligence.

-Figure 1.1: Image depicting the pillars of trustworthy artificial intelligence
+Figure 1.1: Image depicting Pillars of Trustworthy Artificial Intelligence: created from Montreal Ethics Institute Example

 Who is This For?